timruhkopf/Codewars/Minesweeper/README.md

    shape.
 Besides, since the strategy works with  **_state_** rather than clue, many information states of the game can be traced back to this solution.

+   The next example is somewhat similar (sub/superset & intersection - based):

+         * ? ?
+         ?
+2 1
+         ?
+1 0

+   the top leftmost (*) can be opened safely, because the ones' questionmarks are a real subset of two's, but they ' softly' reduce the state of 2, such that there cannot be a bomb in the corner.
+This former example is the lower right corner of the larger example:

+         x 3 x ? ? ? ?
+         1 3 x 3 ? ? ?
+         0 2 2 3 ? * ?
+         0 1 x 2 1 * ?  # 2 1 in this row
+         0 1 2 ? ?
+2 1
+         0 0 1 ? ?
+1 0

+   Notice how the * positions can now be opened safely, because of the '2 1'.
+Because the 2 is of state 1, and 2's questionmarks are a subset to those of the one's questionmarks, one is 'softly' reduced to state 0, and all those questionmarks that are not shared with 2 (i.e. *) can be opened safely.

+   Notice, that instead we could have derived something else by the same logic, looking at the two stacked 3s

+         x 3 x * * ? ?
+         1 3 x 3 ? ? ?  # the right one
+         0 2 2 3 ? ? ?  # and this one
+         0 1 x 2 1 ? ?
+         0 1 2 ? ?
+2 1
+         0 0 1 ? ?
+1 0

+   If the state_map is considered, these types of informative pattern occur fairly frequent during the course of the game - and in very hard problems may even proove decisive very early on.
+The main intent of this strategy is to progress the board in tricky positions, where recursion simply does not suffice and brute force is way to expensive.
+   There may exist more complex sets of logic, a real player may employ, but these "simple" comparisons proove very potent.

+   Now that we established a feeling for what the algorithm is supposed to do, let's formalise it.
+The current implementation distinguishes set comparisons between two and three nodes.
+In both it favours informative comparisions, that is state comparisons, were at lest a one or in case of three nodes, two ones are used.
+This is a second pillar of simplification.
+It remains to be tested, if lifting this simplification will lead to runtime gains ( since the endgames burden is reduced) or itself would be a burden.

+   **_Double_**:
+   Find those positions that are neighbour to a questionmark and not a bomb and of those find the ones of state 1, as they are most informative.
+Build all pairs of questionmark neighbours that themselves are neighbours and where at least one of them has state 1.
+For each pair check if the "larger" (i.e. higher state) position's questionmarks is a superset of the other.
+If True, check the soft state (i.e. the superset's state reduced by the smaller state) against the soft questionmarks i.e. the questionmarks without the intersection. if they are equal, all questionmarks without the intersection are bombs. if the soft state is 0, the questionmarks without the intersection can be opened safely.

+   **_Triple_**:
+   Essentially, it tries the same thing; Find those positions that are neighbour to a questionmark and not a bomb and of those find the ones of state 1, as they are most informative.
+Build all triples of questionmark neighbours that themselves are (intermediate) neighbours and where at least two of them have state 1.
+For each pair check if the " largest"
+   (i.e. highest state) position's questionmarks is a superset of the union of the others.
+If True, check the soft state (i.e. the superset's state reduced by the smaller states) against the soft questionmarks i.e. the questionmarks without the intersections. also check if the soft state is zero.

+   Notice how recursion is triggered whenever a bomb is found or a clue is opened!
+   These two procedures can jointly be repeated **_relentless_**[ly] until the board does not change anymore.

 3) **Endgame.remain_bomb_count**
    Consider the following board